Casper-Guo/Armchair-Strategist/Comments/formula1_comment.md

 Welcome to the 2026 season!
-The new season and new regulations can cause unforeseenable changes in data format and quality, and I am not always able to review graphics before they are posted, so please forgive and call out any inaccuracy you see in these visualizations.
+This post is programmatically generated and I may not have had a chance to review it.
+Please call out any bugs you see and I will address them ASAP.

 Check out the interactive version of these graphics and more at my [strategy dashboard](https://armchair-strategist.dev/).